- £630 per week

 Shop: 2 mls Pub: 1.1 mls

 NOTES: No smoking.
+No BBQ.
 Wifi provided.
 Important information about internet usage.
 Telephone for incoming and local outgoing calls only - Information about mobile phone coverage

 Felt very homely; very much enjoyed our stay.